Amazing Places in London: Hidden Gems, Local Streets, and Unforgettable Experiences

 Highlights:

-- Swim in the natural bathing ponds
+- Swim in the natural ponds for bathing

-- Picnic with skyline views
+- Picnic with views of the skyline

-- Wander without a map
+- Walk around without a map

 Best season: